As women get older it is very difficult to control their diabetes!

 Many factors can influence the decision to use HRT, like whether you are at risk of diseases like cancer, heart disease and osteoporosis.
 Family history and lifestyle factors such as smoking, obesity and diet will also need to be taken into consideration.

-Because women with diabetes already have an increased risk of heart disease, it is especially important for women with diabetes to discuss the benefits and risks of HT with their health-care provider.
+Because women with Type 2 diabetes already have an increased risk of heart disease, it is especially important for women with diabetes to discuss the benefits and risks of HRT with their health-care provider.

 Because it’s common to experience some changes in blood glucose control as you go through menopause, it helps to maintain a regular schedule of blood glucose monitoring, as well as good exercise and eating habits.
 Using relaxation techniques to reduce stress and trying to get adequate sleep can help, too.